 airport lounges

-Elevating Travel: The Art and Challenge of Building Luxury Airport Lounges
+Elevated Experiences : The Art and Intricacy of Building Luxury Airport Lounges

 It starts with a quiet moment—away from the gate, beyond the crowds, and above the noise.
 For millions of travelers, airport lounges have become more than a perk; they are a destination.
 And the demand is soaring.
 Travelers are seeking out and paying for better airport experiences, elevated comfort, moments of calm, and premium food and beverage options.
 This demand has pushed airlines and membership credit card companies to prioritize the build-out of lounges that offer a curated experience that transforms the airport wait into something enjoyable, even memorable.
 Nearly half of all travelers have visited a lounge, and according to market research firm Research and Markets, the $4.21 billion airport lounge industry is expected to double by 2029.
 As airlines and credit card companies race to meet this growing demand, they are not just building spaces—they are crafting experiences that blend local flair with luxury and serenity.